achamess/Collaborative-Pain-Research-Effort/v8v26ftn6q.md

 Purpose and Vision:
 This review article will broadly summarize some of the powerful emerging technologies in neuroscience with a focus on their application to the study of pain.
-Whenever possible, exampl
+Whenever possible, examples

 # Outline